Wendy Bradfield

 I think he knew it would.

-As we nibbled on the cake and gazed out at the glorious desert morning, we were already nostalgic for the time when we'd look back on this moment.
+As I nibbled on the cake and gazed out into the landscape, I was already nostalgic for the time I'd look back on this moment.